-if available or through a content provider in the backhaul network otherwise, which would cause some delay or both ways.
+A typical proactive caching scenario is shown in a structure diagram in Fig. 2.
+The current associated RSU may face a prediction decision involving a few neighboring RSUs when a vehicle requests content from it.
+Assuming the vehicle \hat{v} sends its request for a content \hat{c} right after it enters the coverage of the RSU \hat{r} , \hat{r} serves \hat{v} with its cached fragments of \hat{c} if available or through content provider in the backhaul network otherwise, which would cause some delay, or both ways.
 Whichever way, \hat{r} evaluates how many fragments of \hat{c} it can transmit to \hat{v} before handover.
 If \hat{c} has a relatively small size and/or \hat{v} would stay connected rather long, \hat{c} can be fully transmitted (consumed) and therefore, no proactive caching in the next RSU is required.
-Otherwise, \hat{r} will predict the next RSU and request it to perform proactive caching on the remaining number of fragments F_R of c_K from fragment No. f_r , by sending the proactive caching request message.
-A transmission delay μ would be introduced if f_r is not found in the actual next RSU, via $\frac{F_R \times F_C}{\omega}$ where ω is the backhaul link rate.
+Otherwise, \hat{r} will have to coordinate one of its neighbors by the prediction/learning algorithm for pre-caching the remaining of \hat{c} via proactive caching request message.
+This is where proactive caching happens.
 The role of the central server that connects multiple RSUs is to transmit prediction/cache hit feedback message which acts as rewards in the learning algorithms.

-Problem Statement: In vehicular networks with proactive caching enabled, the goal of this feature is to realize seamless content transmission, which addresses the challenge caused by intermittent connectivity.
-If the next possible RSU that a vehicle is about to access can be accurately predicted, a higher cache hit ratio can be achieved.
-Therefore, how to predict the next RSU node for a connecting vehicle as accurately as possible through multi-armed bandit learning is the primary problem studied in this paper.
-Additionally, how the uncertainty of prediction associated with proactive systems evolves during learning is another problem to be investigated.
+Problem Statement: In a vehicular network with proactive caching enabled, the goal of this feature is to enable seamless delivery of content to vehicular users.
+The effective cache hit is the way to achieve this goal and is based on accurate predictions of the next RSU.
+How to select the next possible

+RSU node for a vehicle as accurately as possible through trial-and-error based reinforcement learning (i.e., the MAB algorithm) is the essential problem covered in this paper.
+Besides, how the uncertainty of prediction associated with proactive systems evolves during learning is another problem this paper studies.